BackupTheBerlios/wxoptparse-svn/trunk/docs/index.rst

 * Be able to pass some parameters via the command line.

+* Allow you to change `your` program so that it uses, optionally, |wxOptParse|.

 * A method to force an option's items type (like whether it is to browse for file/folder)

 * Be able to change these items through a GUI interface.

 * Ability to reset the options to the defaults.

-* Have wxOptParse eat it's own dog food, by using optparse itself.
+* Have |wxOptParse| eat it's own dog food, by using optparse itself.

 * Ability to save a set of settings and give it a name.

+* Use radio buttons when appropriate.

+* Use tooltips

 * Skin the dialog box.